OpenPrograms/Vexatos-Programs/selene/README.md

  - `$l():dropwhile(function):list` This works exactly like `string.dropwhile`, just that it will iterate through each key/value pair in the table and will return a list with the dropped entries.
  - `$l():take(n:number):list` This function will take the first `n` entries from the list and return a list with the taken entries.
  - `$l():takeright(n:number):list` This function will take the last `n` entries from the list and return a list with the taken entries.
+ - `$l():takewhile(function):list` This works exactly like `string.takewhile`, just that it will iterate through each key/value pair in the table and will return a list with the taken entries.
  - `$l():reverse():list` This function will invert the list so that the last entry will be the first one etc.
  - `$l():flatten():list` This works exactly like `table.flatten`.
  - `$l():zip(other:list or table or function):list` This will merge the other table (which has to be an ipairs-valid list) or list into itself if both lists have the same length, in the pattern `{{t1[1], t2[1]}, {t1[2], t2[2]}, ...}`.
 If `other` is a function or wrapped function, it will call it once per iteration and merge the returned value in the described pattern.